Nir-betesh/SpaceShooter/README.md

-Sure, I can help you draft a README file for your Space Shooter game.
-Here's a simple template you can use and expand upon:

----

 # Space Shooter Game

 Welcome to the Space Shooter Game repository!
 This exciting arcade game challenges you to navigate a spacecraft through the cosmos, dodging obstacles and defeating enemies to earn the highest score possible.